liwuhou/nr/README.md

 Usage: runner <COMMAND>

 Commands:
-  run     Run any alias script or default alias   Set alias to map script delete  Delete alias show    Show alias help    Print this message or the help of the given subcommand(s)
+  run      Run any alias script or default alias    Set alias to map script delete   Delete alias show     Show alias install  Use the right package manager to install help     Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help